rimaraf/static-blog/README.md

 2. Make a branch called ```gh-pages```

+3. Change the baseurl in the ```config.yml``` file (the name of your repo) and insert your blog title in the ```default.html``` file.

-3. Go to Settings.
+4. Go to Settings.
 Change the Source under GitHub Pages to gh-pages - and it's live.
 The link for your blog will show above the Source-setting.

 ### How to publish new posts on the blog